 SAT Subject Tests are offered in everything from World History to Spanish.
-Some, but not all colleges require these.
+Some colleges, usually the Ivy Leagues and other top tier colleges, require these, but most don’t.
 A student can take up to 3 SAT Subject Tests in one day.
 Each test takes an hour.

 Why take both It used to be that Eastern colleges preferred the SAT and Western schools the ACT, but now most accept either.
 The advantage of taking both is simply to see which one earns you the best score.
 Colleges tend to use the highest score between the two tests when making an admissions decision.

 Factoring in test prep Keep in mind that your student will require some type of prep for each exam.
 I’ve written two posts on this topic, one on the types of test prep and the other on when to start prepping.
 The SAT generally requires more prep mainly because it’s less clear-cut.
 But even taking practice ACTs is important for students to familiarize themselves with the exam.